stemado/workshop1/README.md

 - Installing and using third-party Node modules
 - Use of console.log() for debugging
 - Server-side data validation using mongoose features
+- REST as an architectural style/design pattern and HTTP verbs
+- How NoSQL, MongoDB in particular, differs from a relational database

 Now, let’s open the source code and start writing some of our own code!